kulbirsaini/videocache/Readme.txt

            you can configure these options depending on bandwidth availability.

+    max_cache_queue_size
+           The maximum number of videos the videocache scheduler can keep in queue for caching.
+Videocache scheduler consumes some main memory  (~256bytes per  video)  for storing video metadata information.
+Please don’t set max_cache_queue_size too high otherwise vc-scheduler can consume signifi- cant amount of main memory.
+Default: 200000.

     cache_period
            The option cache_period specifies the time interval when the scheduler part of videocache is allowed to cache videos.
 You can use  this  option to configure videocache to cache videos in off-peak hours so that you can provide maximum possible bandwidth to your clients in peak hours.
 The format for specifying cache_period is HH1:MM1-HH2:MM2, HH3:MM3-HH4:MM4, HH5:MM5-HH6-MM6, (...).
 Time must be specified in 24 hour format.
 Also, HH1:MM1 must be less than HH2:MM2.
 Multiple time intervals can be specified by using comma (,) as a separator.